[2025] COVID-19: If I test positive or have symptoms, will I be separated from my baby after birth?

 Summing it up

-Leading health organizations at the state, national and international level are now aligned in supporting rooming in for COVID-positive mothers and their babies in most circumstances.
+Leading health organizations at the state, national and international level are now aligned in supporting rooming in for you and your baby in most circumstances even if you are COVID-positive.
 Several organizations emphasize that current evidence does not suggest a greater risk of infecting your baby if you room in.
 Most importantly, THE DECISION IS UP TO YOU.

 Your clinical team should share with you the medical evidence about risks and benefits of rooming in with your baby if you are COVID-19 positive in light of all the specifics of your particular situation.
 You should share with them your preferences and priorities as a family for the care of your baby.
 By pooling information, you and your clinical team can make the best decision about what is right in your case.
 The shared goal should be to reach a decision that feels right to you in light of all considerations, medical and personal.